Deputy Director, Free Expression Project

 The Center for Democracy & Technology (CDT) is seeking an experienced advocate to help lead our work on issues at the intersection of free expression and technology, as the Deputy Director of the Free Expression Project.
-This position offers an exciting opportunity to lead on challenging issues related to free expression in the United States and around the world, including content moderation, intermediary liability, disinformation, hate speech, terrorist propaganda, online child safety, fundamental rights protection, and transparency reporting, as well as cross-cutting issues such as surveillance, encryption, voter suppression, machine learning and algorithmic decisionmaking, generative AI, privacy, and enabling data access for independent researchers.
+This position will address challenging issues related to online expression in the United States and around the world, including content moderation, intermediary liability, disinformation, hate speech, online child safety, fundamental rights protection, and transparency, as well as cross-cutting issues such as encryption, machine learning and algorithmic recommendations, generative AI, privacy, and enabling data access for independent researchers.

 Key responsibilities for this position include:

-- Execution of CDT’s strategic advocacy plan for specific topics within the Free Expression Project, including formulation of policy positions, development of advocacy strategies, coordination across CDT teams, and coalition-building and engagement with external stakeholders;
+- Executing CDT’s strategic advocacy plan for specific topics within the Free Expression Project, including formulating legal and policy positions, developing advocacy strategies, coordinating across CDT teams, coalition-building and engaging with external stakeholders;

 - Writing in a variety of formats, including blog posts, advocacy material, white papers, legislative analysis, and amicus briefs;

-- Research to support the development of CDT’s policy positions and collaboration with CDT’s Research team and other staff on the production of research-based reports and articles;
+- Conducting research to support the development of CDT’s legal and policy positions and collaborating with CDT’s Research team and other staff on the production of research-based reports and articles;

-- Outreach to CDT partners and other stakeholders, including coordination of CDT’s Free Speech Working Group meetings;
+- Outreach to CDT partners and other stakeholders, including coordinating CDT’s Free Speech Working Group meetings;

-- With the Free Expression Project Director, development and execution of advocacy strategy, including identification of short- and long-term advocacy goals; and
+- With the Free Expression Project Director, developing and executing advocacy strategy, including identifying short- and long-term advocacy goals; and

 - Representing CDT through public speaking, participation in coalition meetings, and media interviews.